Saintat1/Saintat1.github.io/_posts/2017-03-03-Python_Web_App_Frame_work.md

 sudo apt-get install mysql-server
 ```

-<p>supervisor: linux process management tool，it will restart the process if the process is aborted accidentally.</p>
+>* supervisor: linux process management tool，it will restart the process if the process is aborted accidentally.</p>

 ### Nginx Configuration